Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 One major issue it caused was that it sometimes interfered with other robot components.
 For example, while it was connected, the 360-degree servo wouldn’t rotate properly and would jam, but when it was disconnected, the servo rotated more smoothly.

 ### 5. 🧠 Strategy
 Before focusing on each of the two types of challenges individually, we distinguish between them as follows: since the obstacle challenge allows us to choose between starting from the parking area specified in the free challenge or from the magenta parking lot, we choose to start from the magenta parking lot so that the starting area is different for each challenge, making it easier to tell them apart.
-Therefore, we start by checking the front distance; and, depending on whether it is greater or less than 40 cm, we know whether we are in the free challenge or the obstacle challenge, respectively.
+Therefore, we start by checking the front distance; and, depending on whether it is greater or less than 40 cm, we know whether we are in the open challenge or the obstacle challenge, respectively.
 Once we know this, we proceed to analyze each challenge separately.

 #### 5.1 Open challenge
 <div align="center"><table>